BenjaminNeustadt/code_review_4/README.md

 "Works for a company that makes academic papers easier to read.
 Product does this by scanning through maths papers, looking for mathematical expressions.
-It then exatracts those sums, as strings.
+It then extracts those sums, as strings.
 Extracted sum strings then evaluated.
 Evaluated result outputted,
 along with the extracted sum string."

 Build a prototype that evaluates some strings given (with one or two terms).